stackbit-projects/cool-tulip-9c975/content/pages/pricing.md

 We offer both USPS and UPS.
 Both are covered by our $100 shipping insurance.

 Varies on carrier, dimensions, weight and service type.
-To calculate what your rate would check the rates for USPS [here](https://postcalc.usps.com/).
+To calculate what your rate would be for the USPS, click [here](https://postcalc.usps.com/).